Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sometimes the time you play with your cat entirely depends on them.
 If your kitty isn’t in the mood, they might completely ignore you.
 Before play starts, make sure their attitude allows them to be a willing participant in your games.

 We understand that some felines are lazier than others.
 We are in no way telling you to provoke your cat unnecessarily.
-However, if your cat is resisting exercise, it may need a little incentive, like tasty treats.
+However, if your cat is resisting exercise, they may need a little incentive, like tasty treats.

 2. Break Up Play Time